Cohort 4 Student Application

 • The curriculum at Paddle Tribal Waters is broken up into two main areas of study: whitewater kayaking and leadership.

 • At Paddle Tribal Waters, we cultivate an environment of connecting with nature and the people around us.
-To support this, we ask that students either leave their phones at home or check them in with staff at the end of our optional phone time, which is offered for approximately an hour every couple of days while at Otter Bar.
+To support this, we ask that students either leave their phones at home or check them in with staff at the end of our optional phone time, which is offered one time mid-course at Otter Bar.
 There is no cell service at Otter Bar, but wifi is available.
 For the multi-day river trip, there is no cell service and students are asked not to bring their phones.
 Students are often surprised by how much they enjoy being “unplugged” and connecting.
+Parents / guardians will receive an email update during the course with photos of their student, and are provided with an emergency contact number in the case of emergency.

 • Ríos to Rivers provides a contact that you can reach out to at any time with questions or emergencies and that contact can be in touch with staff and the base contact.